Breast Lift Surgery

 Also called a small-incision mastopexy, a donut-shaped incision is made around the areola.
 This method creates minimal visible scarring but is only appropriate for women with minimal sagging who don’t need much excess skin removed.

-For each incision, Dr. Frank lifts and reshapes the breast tissue to compensate for sagging and stretching.
-The nipples and areolae are moved to a higher position to match the new profile of the breasts (not with the areola incision); extra skin can be removed around the areolae to make them smaller.
+For each incision, Dr Frank lifts and reshapes the breast tissue to compensate for sagging and stretching.
+The nipples and areolae are moved to a higher position to match the new profile of the breasts (not with the areola incision).
 The final step is to trim away excess sagging skin.

 What do I need to do to prepare for breast lift surgery?